google/comprehensive-rust/src/async/control-flow/join.md

   cause your program to stall.

 * You can also combine `join_all` with `join!` for instance to join all requests to an http service as well as a database query.

-* Try adding a timeout to the future, using `futures::join!`.
+Try adding a `tokio::time::sleep` to the future, using `futures::join!`.
+This is not a timeout (that requires `select!`, explained in the next chapter), but demonstrates `join!`.

 </details>